 An internship is a short-term position, typically three months in the summer, that provides students with the opportunity to gain hands-on experience working with professionals in a field related to their major.
 Most science and engineering internships are paid.
 The majority of CSE students will have at least one internship experience before they graduate.
-To hire a student for an internship, post the position on GoldPASS powered by Handshake and promote the opportunity at our recruiting events.
+To hire a student for an internship, post the position on Handshake and promote the opportunity at our recruiting events.

 Co-ops involve alternating work sessions and full-time course study, often in multiple work terms.
 They provide a chance for employers to work with students for a longer period of time and allow students to become more involved with in-depth projects and enter the workforce with solid industry experience.
 CSE has a formal Engineering Co-op Program that includes mechanical engineering, electrical engineering, computer engineering, industrial and systems engineering, materials science, chemical engineering, and biomedical engineering students.
 Learn more on the Engineering Co-op Program website.